devmaufh/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>My name is Mauricio, but you may call me Mau.
-I am studying an engineering in information technologies and communications at the <a href="http://www.itroque.edu.mx/">Tecnológico Nacional de México campus Roque<a>.
+I am studying an engineering in information technologies and communications at the <a href="http://www.itroque.edu.mx/">Tecnológico Nacional de México campus Roque</a>.
 I am currently studying the sixth semester of my career and i am very exited to finish.</p>

 <p>Rigth now I am focused on completing the Github Campus Expert program.
 I would like to create a school community, contribute with my classmates in school projects, improve my own skills and make something to change and improve my school.</p>